 Remember Why You Came

 You may have been stuck in your apartment, not able to meet your neighbors, but they are still there.
 They still need the gospel, just as much as when you first ‘deployed’ with so much zeal and passion in your heart.

 Remember what Paul said: “How then will they call on him in whom they have not believed?
 And how are they to believe in him of whom they have never heard?”
 (Romans 10:14)

 When you are in the midst of the hard slog of learning a language, of trying to navigate visa and rental paperwork, of accidentally offending people, all those things will feel more and more massive to you.
-But they need to be put in their proper place.
+We need to be in our proper place.

 Before you left your home to move here, what was crystal clear to you was the gospel-need of the nations.
 You’ve learned a lot of other things since then.
 You’re facing many of the practical difficulties of life in another country.
 You’re enduring things that feel less like a daily sacrifice and more like daily irritation.
 But the reality that people are dead in their sin and destined for damnation apart from the gospel is still true.